Ulysses (1954 film): Plot

 Some time afterwards, Ulysses' ship passes the rock of the sirens.
 Eager to learn what they sound like, Ulysses has himself tied to the mast while his men plug their ears to resist their enchanting singing, and is tormented when the sirens speak to him with the voices of his family.
 After passing the rocks, a strange current pulls the ship towards another island.
-Leaving his men to explore, Uylsses returns to find them all missing, captured and transformed into pigs by the mistress of the island, the sorceress Circe.
+Leaving his men to explore, Ulysses returns to find them all missing, captured and transformed into pigs by the mistress of the island, the sorceress Circe.
 Circe, who has fallen in love with Ulysses after learning of his heroics, strives to keep him here, but Ulysses forces her to return his men to their original forms.
 Persuaded by Circe to stay for a while, he stirs resentment in his men, who want to return home.
 Ignoring Circe's warning that Neptune will strike them down if they leave, they set out to sea on their own and perish in a storm.
 Blaming Circe for allowing them to die, and determined to return to his family, Ulysses begins building a raft.
-Circe tries to make him stay and enjoy an eternal life by her side by calling forth the dead from the underworld, including Ulysses' crew and his lost comrades-in-arms from Troy.
-But then his recently deceased mother Anticlea appears before him, telling him of Penelope's plight.
+Circe tries to make him stay and enjoy an eternal life by her side by calling forth the dead from the underworld, including Ulysses' crew and his lost comrades-in-arms from Troy, but then his recently deceased mother Anticlea appears before him, telling him of Penelope's plight.
 With Ulysses' resolve reaffirmed, the embittered Circe lets him go, daring him to defy Neptune's wrath.

 With his memory fully restored, Ulysses reveals his identity and sets out for home, breaking Nausicaa's heart.
 Returning to his palace disguised as a beggar, he meets Penelope, pretending to be an old friend of her husband.
 Upon witnessing her despair and faithfulness for him, he suggests that she hold a contest to determine the suitor who shall marry her the next day: stringing Ulysses' hunting bow and fire an arrow through a dozen axe heads.
 As he turns to leave, he stops to pet his old hunting dog Argos.
 Telemachus, who has just returned, witnesses this, and he and Ulysses reveal themselves to each other.